specta-rs/rspc/docs/src/pages/index.md

 ### Introduction

-**rspc** is a library which helps you built completely typesafe API's with a Rust backend and Typescript frontend.
+**rspc** is a library which helps you built completely typesafe APIs with a Rust backend and Typescript frontend.

 Your `rspc::Router` is converted into [Typescript](https://www.typescriptlang.org) types which can be used on the frontend to prevent simple mistakes from ending up in production!